ilkerkurtulan97/textfileApp/README.md

 # textfileApp

-Qt simple text application that with some features.
+Qt simple text application with some features.

 ![Screenshot](1.png)